ckan/ckan/doc/filestore.rst

 .. versionchanged:: 2.2
-   Previous versions of CKAN used to allow uploads to remote cloud hosting but we have simplified this to only alow local file uploads (see :ref:`filestore_21_to_22_migration` for details on how to migrate).
+   Previous versions of CKAN used to allow uploads to remote cloud hosting but we have simplified this to only allow local file uploads (see :ref:`filestore_21_to_22_migration` for details on how to migrate).
 This is to give CKAN more control over the files and make access control possible.